octopus8sg/com.octopus8.anonymoususer/README.md

 # ANONYMOUS USER CONTACT EXTENSION

+This extension creates  3 entities or updates if they are present:

-This extension creates ANONYMOUS USER contact
+1) ANONYMOUS USER contact

-FIRST NAME: ANONYMOUS
+    - FIRST NAME: ANONYMOUS

-LAST NAME: USER
+    - LAST NAME: USER

-EXTERNAL IDENTIFIER: ANONYMOUS_USER
+    - EXTERNAL IDENTIFIER: ANONYMOUS_USER

+    - EMAIL: anonymous@user.contact

+2) Anonymous Payments Profile

+3) Email (Optional) field for Anonymous Payments Profile.

-The contact is not deleted with uninstalling this application
+This entities are not deleted with uninstalling this application

 The extension is licensed under [AGPL-3.0](LICENSE.txt).